jeremydgray/loaferbot/README.md

 GH has the first draft of loaferbot.py.
 Pop the champagne.

 Let’s get very meta and push this very text document into the repo as well.
 I traditionally use Bear as my note taking home, but it feels more appropriate to run the commentary alongside the code.
 Here we go.

+# Level 1.5
+First pass at the code is done, now it's time to troubleshoot the SSL cert error to get the thing to actually run.

+I marvel sometimes at how most people are not equipped to handle the technology they use daily.
+Take the iPhone.
+The iPhone changed the world by packaging an immense body of code and connectivity into a disarming array of buttons.
+If _anything_ goes wrong with even the configuration (say a Mail setting), they fall apart.

+I just got loaferbot working after 15 minutes on duckduckgo (don't @ me).
+Turns out when you install Python3 from brew and not python.org, the SSL stack doesn't get upgraded.
+Who knew.
+Fortunately, [some kind soul](https://stackoverflow.com/questions/44649449/brew-installation-of-python-3-6-1-ssl-certificate-verify-failed-certificate#44649450) put up the solution.
+I ran that script, and the bot is now awake.

+Holy crap it works.
+I mean, it does nothing:

+`jeremy [11:20 AM]
+@loaferbot loaf around or something

+loaferbot APP [11:20 AM]
+Sure... write some more code, then I can do that!`

+But it does something!